Australia is in a water crisis.

 And while we unfortunately can't quite influence rain fall, there are some changes we can make in our homes that will save water, meaning there's more to share for those who need it most.

-Keep scrolling for our top tips to conserve water this summer.
+Keep scrolling for our top tips to conserve water (and not just in summer, but throughout the whole year!)

 Studies estimate that Aussies could save around 185 billion litres of water by 2026 simply by using water efficient products in their homes.